 By enacting the per se drug and DUI laws, Nevada intended to create a per se statute similar to the alcohol per se statute.
-The statute contains a short list of controlled substances, including marijuana, which were deemed to be prohibited substances, and if found in a driver's system, would constitute a per se violation.
+The statute contains a short list of controlled substances, including marijuana, which was deemed to be a prohibited substances, and if found in a driver's system, would constitute a per se violation.

 The drug level, measured in nanograms, was established by looking at federal standards set by the Substance Abuse and Mental Health Services Administration (“SAMHSA”).
 SAMHSA is the agency responsible for setting standards for toxicology testing of airline pilots, train engineers, and others who must be tested for drugs under federal law.